Sauron (Marvel Comics): First transformation into Sauron and life in the Savage Land

 Dr. Lykos became a colleague of Professor Charles Xavier, and first encountered the X-Men when they sought treatment for Havok.
 Absorbing Havok's mutant energy transformed him into a vampiric, pterodactyl-like monster with human intelligence and superhuman hypnotic powers.
 He named himself Sauron, after J.R.R.
 Tolkien's villain (also reminiscent of the word saurus, Latin for lizard), and battled the X-Men, as a would-be conqueror.
 When he realized that his transformation would threaten Tanya, he fled to Tierra del Fuego.
 Without energy to absorb, Sauron turned back into Karl.
 When Tanya tracked him down, Karl threw himself off a cliff to avoid harming her.

 Karl was presumed dead, but had survived unconscious on a ledge below.
 He journeyed to the Savage Land and survived in human form by only draining less developed animals.
 He befriended Ka-Zar and used his medical skills over many months to care for Ka-Zar's allies.
-But when several X-Men were stranded in the Savage Land, Lykos was overwhelmed with the desire to absorb the powerful life energy of mutants.
+But when several X-Men were stranded in the Savage Land, Lykos was overwhelmed with the desire to absorb mutant energy.
 He transformed into Sauron once again after absorbing Storm's energy.
 He reverted to human form during a battle with the X-Men, and Ka-Zar explained that Lykos was an ally.

 Tanya learned that Karl had survived the leap from the cliff.
 She joined Angel and Peter Parker on a journey to find Karl in the Savage Land.
 They found Karl, however the Savage Land Mutates used a Genetic Transformer to mutate Angel, Spider-Man and Tanya into animal-like forms.
 The destruction of the machine forced Lykos to drain energy from the three in an attempt to restore their true forms.
 Although his gambit succeeded, he subsequently reverted to his Sauron form and joined the Mutates and Zaladane.
 The X-Men traveled to the Savage Land, and Sauron helped to capture them.
 However, the X-Men escaped and defeated Sauron and the Mutates.
 They brought Lykos back to the United States, and at the X-Mansion Professor X seemingly cured Lykos of his condition.
 Karl and Tanya decided to resume their relationship and a normal life.